 - You must retain each employee’s completed Form I-9 as long as the individual works for you.
 For more information, please read, “What Should Be in an Employee File?”

 - Employees need to fill out Form W-4, Employee’s Withholding Certificate for federal income taxes.

 - For more information, read our help article, “Updates to the Income Tax Withholding Tables and What You Need to Know.”

-- Nevada employers must a minimum wage of $7.25 per hour if the employee is insured, and $8.25 per hour if the employee is not insured.
+- The current Nevada minimum wage is $9.50 per hour if the employee is insured (lower tier) and $10.50 per hour if the employee is not insured (higher tier).
+The state’s minimum wage will change July 1, 2023 to $10.25 for insured employees and $11.25 for uninsured.
 For more information, please visit the Office of the Labor Commissioner.